Sooner or later, you’ll need to give someone access to your accounts, and how you do this matters more than most people realise.

 - Remove access when work ends

-This applies to Hostinger, FastHosts, and others.
+This applies to Hostinger, but works very similar with other hosting providers like FastHosts, and others.

-Step 5: The universal security rule
+Step 6: The universal security rule

 Remember this rule: